The Science of Acupuncture

 Sleep: See my article on Sleep.
 Letting your body restore itself overnight is very important!

 Exercise: Light, frequent exercise is key to reducing pain.
 In severe cases, you may need to start with a 5-10 minute walk once a day.
 That’s fine… just gradually increase the duration.
 Get up and move a little every few hours instead of sitting still all day.
+If all you can do is make snow angels in bed, do that.
 Try to keep your activity levels about the same day to day.
 Doing too much or being too sedentary will hurt – listen to your body!

 Nutrition: Making a few changes in your diet can drastically reduce your pain.
 Avoid the inflammatory nightshades (tomatoes, potatoes, eggplant, peppers, tobacco) as most people with FM tend to be sensitive to their natural alkaloids.
 This article contains full details and some recipes.
 Sugar is the other big offender.
 Some people are more sensitive to dairy products, commercial red meat, alcohol, and caffeine than others.
 It’s worth experimenting a little to find out how your body reacts.
 Go two weeks without the item in question, then have a big dose.
 See how you feel that day and especially the next.
 The answer is usually pretty obvious.
 If you’re ready/able to make big changes in your diet, you may find that eliminating starches (pasta, bread, rice, etc) can be surprisingly helpful.
 Alternatively, you can use a quick blood test to identify foods your body reacts to – I can do that in the office, so ask me if you have questions.